Blow-up for the pointwise NLS in dimension two: absence of critical power: Proofs of Propositions and

 \begin{rem}[Initial datum] \mbox{} \\ In fact, an inspection of the proof of Proposition \ref{pro:reg_q} below reveals that it suffices to assume $\phi_\lambda\in H^2(\R^2)$, in place of $\phi_\lambda\in\SC$.
-This assumption would also simplify the proofs of \cite[Theorems 1.1, 1.2 \& 1.3]{CCT}.
+In addition, one can see that the assumption $\phi_\lambda\in\SC$ (as well as $\phi_\lambda\in H^2(\R^2)$) simplifies the proofs of \cite[Theorems 1.1, 1.2 \& 1.3]{CCT}.
 Indeed, in \cite{CCT} a delicate duality pairing argument is used in order to give some meaning to the formal integration of $\dot{q}$.
-On the contrary, in view of Proposition \ref{pro:reg_q}, if we assume some further regularity on the initial datum $\psi_0$, then the integration is well defined in the classical Lebesgue sense and this would make all the computations easier. \end{rem}
+On the contrary, in view of Proposition \ref{pro:reg_q}, a suitable regularity of the initial datum $\psi_0$ entails that all the required integrations of $\dot{q}$ are well defined in the classical Lebesgue sense (which makes all the computations easier). \end{rem}

 \begin{proof} We split the proof in three steps.
-We first prove that the forcing term enjoys the $W^{1,1}$-regularity; then we show that the regularity holds true for $ q $ as well on short intervals, via a contraction argument; finally, by gluing together the solution on different time intervals, we prove that $ q $ has the $W^{1,1}$-regularity over the maximal existence interval.
+We first prove that the forcing term enjoys the $W^{1,1}$-regularity; then we show that the regularity holds true for $ q $ as well on short intervals, via a contraction argument; finally, by gluing together solutions on different time intervals, we prove that $ q $ has the $W^{1,1}$-regularity up to the maximal existence time.

-\emph{Step (i).} The first point consists in proving that $f\in W^{1,1}(0,T)$ for all $T>0$.
-We start by fixing arbitrarily $T>0$ and recalling that, by the decomposition of the initial datum $\psi_0$,
+\emph{Step (i).} The first point consists of proving that $f\in W^{1,1}(0,T)$ for all $T>0$.
+We start by fixing arbitrarily $T>0$ and recalling that, from the decomposition of the initial datum $\psi_0$,